Gillette Castle is a Connecticut state park situated on 184 acres of land. The castle itself has 24 rooms and is reminiscent of a medieval castle.

 Connecticut State Parks purchased the castle and surrounding land from Gillette’s estate in 1943.

-There are hiking trails with Geocaches although on these days we did not do any caching.
+While staying at the KOA in Mystic we visited the grounds twice.
+There are hiking trails with Geocaches although on either one of our trips we did not do any caching.
 Also on the grounds are a vegetable cellar, Gillette’s Grand Central Railroad Station, and his goldfish pond.

 Parking and picnicking at the castle are free.
 The grounds are well manicured and there are some spots with great scenery overlooking the Connecticut River.
 You can even see the Historic Chester Ferry going across the river.